 Speed to Market

 Market conditions are in a perpetual state of constant change as consumer behavior shifts.
-Products can suddenly catch on or, just as suddenly, decline in use.
-At the same time, technological advances can also affect the need to release changes more quickly.
+Products can suddenly catch on or, just as suddenly, decline.
+At the same time, technological advances can also affect the need to release changes more quickly to your end users.
 To respond to unpredictable market and technology changes, it’s quicker for engineers to release software using continuous delivery.

 Coordination and Communication Between Teams